NCAR/geocat-applications/_preview/96/_sources/GETTING_STARTED.md

 Python tutorials

-[Pythia Foundations](https://foundations.projectpythia.org/landing-page.html) covers prerequisites that will be helpful to learn for `geocat-applications` like:
+[Pythia Foundations](https://foundations.projectpythia.org/landing-page.html) covers prerequisites that will be helpful to learn for GeoCAT Applications like:

 - Getting Started with Python
 - Getting Started with Jupyter
 - Working with NumPy and Pandas
 - Plotting with Matplotlib

-Each tutorial and resource page of `geocat-applications` is built from [Jupyter notebooks](https://jupyterbook.org/en/stable/intro.html).
+Each tutorial and resource page of GeoCAT Applications is built from [Jupyter notebooks](https://jupyterbook.org/en/stable/intro.html).
 Jupyter splits a Python script into individual "cells" to run separately.
-On the `geocat-application` webpage, each page is a static resource, but `geocat-applications` can be installed locally and run as a Jupyter notebook.
+On the GeoCAT Applications webpage, each page is a static resource, but GeoCAT Applications can be installed locally and run as a Jupyter notebook.

 Python scripts are executed in order and completely run from beginning to end each time a script is run.
 However, Jupter notebooks allow each cell to be executed individually and in any order.
 Jupyter notebooks hold snippets of